 Built in 1868, it started as the headquarters of the company, Jardine Matheson.
 Afterward, it was turned into a residential home before it became a Ricci primary school, in 1955.
 Founded by Jesuit priests who arrived from China, it was meant to teach the children of less fortunate families.
 The decorations, sculptures, and other details are very typical of the popular baroque style of those times.

-Escola Ricci Rua da Praia do Bom Parto, Macau
+Ricci School Rua da Praia do Bom Parto, Macau

 These are quite scarce nowadays, but we can still spot a few fixed vendors at the intersection of Rua dos Mercadores with Rua dos Ervanários, as well as behind the Red Market.
 Although less noticeable since the city started growing so much–vertically and in density–these people played an important role for many years up to the 80s in the territory.
 When going out and strolling alone wasn’t an option for educated women from upper classes, street vendors were their way to obtain the best products and services, especially when at home.